Its ambitious open-ended scope ends up working both as its main allure and as the source of most of its issues

 Like it happens on the outside world, visually the dungeons suffer from an overall monotony in theme, with the only varying graphical feature being the dominant color of their tiles.
 Truthfully, Hyrule, within the extent of its scope, offers a very satisfying range of settings, including lakes, rivers, islands, beaches, and other environments, but all of that greatness is held back by the repetition of the very same visual assets presented in different colors according to the region Link is in.
 The soundtrack, meanwhile, stands on a slightly higher level, as The Legend of Zelda is the game that introduces – through its beeps – many of the themes that went on to be reused in future installments of the series.

 Overall, even when considering its problems, The Legend of Zelda is certainly among the best NES games and it unquestionably stands on top of the list of the most impressive and ambitious ones.
 It is a lengthy adventure filled with challenge and possibilities, carrying a size and an amount of content (including a second unlockable quest with altered dungeons and more difficult enemies) that made it into one of the first games to feature an option to save progress without the use of passwords.
-From the outset, The Legend of Zelda announced to the world that it aimed to be nothing short of gaming’s most epic franchise, and though it did not hit all of its on target, it showed many qualities and great potential.
+From the outset, The Legend of Zelda announced to the world that it aimed to be nothing short of gaming’s most epic franchise, and though it did not hit all of its targets perfectly, it showed many qualities and great potential.